Alcoholism Causes and Risk Factors

 When an individual drinks alcohol, dopamine is released into the brain.
 This hormone creates the sensation of pleasure, and the brain is programmed to remember how this was achieved.

 As a result, the brain recalls the effect of alcohol, and encourages an individual to drink again when they want to feel good.
-Over time and after sustained use, this association develops more and more until drinking becomes an almost involuntary act.

 After so much use, the body begins to arrange its chemical balance around the presence of alcohol.
-It is then unable to cope when the substance is taken away, and this causes withdrawal symptoms, such as nausea, intense anxiety, and diarrhoea.
+It is then unable to cope when the substance is taken away, and this causes withdrawal symptoms, such as nausea, intense anxiety and diarrhoea.

 To reduce the pain and discomfort of these symptoms, an individual again turns to alcohol, sustaining their addiction.

-A multitude of factors
+A multitude of alcoholism causes and risk factors

 There is no single reason why some are more inclined to drink than others, or why some people are more susceptible to the influence of alcohol’s effects.